mkostrun/UBASIC-PLUS/README.md

 return
 ```

-### Demo 2 - based on an example by David Mitchell for his 'uBasic with strings'
+### Demo 2 - 'uBasic with strings' by David Mitchell
 ```
 println 'Demo 2';
 a$= 'abcdefghi';